OWASP/www-policy/rules-of-procedure/chapter-handbook.md

 **OWASP Conferene Recap**: Additionally, if you or any of your chapter members have recently attended an OWASP conference or other event, this is a good time for a short (5-10 minutes) presentation about the event.

-**One or more speakersJ**:if you have a general time frame for the speaker(s), make sure to let them know.
+**One or more speakers**:if you have a general time frame for the speaker(s), make sure to let them know.
 Also, if you will be having more than one speaker, consider whether you will have a short break between them for attendees to stretch their legs and get refreshments, or whether you will want the change-over time to be quick (and attendees remain in their seats).

 ### Collecting CPE Forms
 Send out CPE credits to attendees that requested them or explain to them that ISC2 (as a example) is a self certify -- if organizations such as those want to designate someone to collect and validate they are welcome to do so, but that is not a responsibility of OWASP Chapter Leaders.

 ### Collecting Feedback
 Collect feedback on the speaker from attendees:
 * There are a number of sites available that have feedback templates or allow you to build your own survey: formsite.com, surveymonkey.com, zoomerang.com, Google form, etc.
 * A speaker feedback form developed by the NYC/NJ Metro Chapter is also available for you to use.
 The NYC/NJ Metro Chapter distributes copies to meeting attendees and asks them to complete them and hand them back in at the end of the meeting.
 Then the chapter leader (or another person willing to keep track of feedback) quickly adds the totals up to get an idea of which speakers they would like to ask back again to present.
 * This is also a good time to capture potential topics or speakers for upcoming chapter meetings.
 What would meeting attendees like to learn about?
 Is anyone at the meeting willing to give a presentation in the future?